GeenTea/Firefly-Presentation-website/README.md

 ## Firefly-Presentation

-This project just presentate a character for Honkai Star Rail
+This project just presents a character for Honkai: Star Rail.

 ### ⛔This web site dont support mobile resolution⛔